Picovoice/porcupine/README.md

 ### .NET

-Install the .NET SDK using Nuget or the dotnet CLI
+Install the .NET SDK using NuGet or the dotnet CLI:

 ```bash
 dotnet add package Porcupine